 In our words, dude likes dreaming up cool, money-is-no-issue shit.

 And cool shit this G Train is.
 The radical concept promises to be a landmark technical achievement.
 It’s around 396 metres long with the entire body made from a high-tech glass that can shift from being entirely transparent, to opaque, to jet black.
-Apparently this means the specific shimmer will give the train a golden hue while it travels along the tracks at 160 kilometres per hour.
+Apparently, this means the specific shimmer will give the train a golden hue while it travels along the tracks at 160 kilometres per hour.

 This conceptual image below shows what the golden hue may look like when the train is travelling at full speed.

 Because of the advanced glass, the train will be able to transform the interior according to whatever settings the owner so wishes, dialling in different shades of light and moods to completely change the way the inside looks.
-Apparently, a button will be used so fill the interior with different types of seasonal scenery.
+Apparently, a button will be used to fill the interior with different types of seasonal scenery.

 “It might be winter outside, but the owner can suddenly be surrounded by a beautiful summer’s day with flowers and meadows,” said Gaugain, implying that the G train can essentially be seen as a stage which the owner can configure in various ways.

-Because of the idea of a single-person ownership, the G Train has been designed in a vastly different way to any traditional luxury train.
-Of the 14 cars that compromise the G Train, the front most cars will make up a large owner’s suite, followed by 18 guest rooms, dedicated cars for a gym and a spa, a dining car, and recreation spaces to the train’s guests, which will host everything from live concerts to small art exhibitions.
+Because of the idea of single-person ownership, the G Train has been designed in a vastly different way to any traditional luxury train.
+Of the 14 cars that compromise the G Train, the front most cars will make up a large owner’s suite, followed by 18 guest rooms, dedicated cars for a gym and a spa, a dining car, and recreation spaces for the train’s guests, which will host everything from live concerts to small art exhibitions.

 The last car will be a “toys chest” according to Gaugain, which will be reserve for the owner to stock all their cars, motorcycles, and off-road vehicles so that the train can be parked up at any given destination, with guests able to explore beyond the rails.